Digital currency sales face rocky path with more regulatory focus

 Investors and market participants have said government regulation would pave the way for high-level projects to get funded, possibly from major financial and corporate companies.

-“The bar is going to be raised,” said Matthew Roszak, co-founder and chairman of U.S. blockchain technology company Bloq in New York.“Quality is going to matter.”
+“The bar is going to be raised,” said Matthew Roszak, co-founder and chairman of U.S. blockchain technology company Bloq in New York.
+“Quality is going to matter.”

 More high-quality ICOs should attract more institutional investors in the long run, analysts said.

-“It’s an upward roller-coaster,” said Sean Walsh, founder of crypto-asset investment firm Redwood City Ventures in Denver, Colorado.“The long-term trend is still upward, but it’s a volatile transformation of the world.”
+“It’s an upward roller-coaster,” said Sean Walsh, founder of crypto-asset investment firm Redwood City Ventures in Denver, Colorado.
+“The long-term trend is still upward, but it’s a volatile transformation of the world.”

 Reporting by Gertrude Chavez-Dreyfuss; Graphic by Richard Leong; Editing by Megan Davies and Richard Chang